peteroupc/peteroupc.github.io/bernoulli.md

 This algorithm uses the algorithm described in the section on [**continued fractions**](#Continued_Fractions) to simulate 1 divided by the golden ratio, whose continued fraction's partial denominators are 1, 1, 1, 1, ....

-1. With probability 1/2, return 1.
+1. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return 1.
-2. Run this algorithm recursively.
-If the result is 1, return 0.
+2. Do a separate run of the currently running algorithm.
+If the separate run returns 1, return 0.
 Otherwise, go to step 1.

 <a id=sqrt_2_minus_1></a>
 #### sqrt(2) &minus; 1